 One of the best things about living in Jacksonville is the miles and miles of beaches.
 Lucky for us North Florida beaches offer everything from waves for surfing to hunting for shark teeth.
-So whether you’re looking for a quiet day at the beach to decompress or want to take the kids out for some fun in the sun, we’ve rounded the ultimate guide.
+So whether you’re looking for a quiet day at the beach to decompress, want to take the kids out for some fun in the sun, or are looking for a spot to walk your favorite four legged friend, we’ve rounded the ultimate guide.

 Best Beach to Find Shark Teeth